Welcome to continental Europe’s largest English language theatre

 Who we are and how we got here

 The largest English-speaking theatre in continental Europe is not located in Stockholm or Amsterdam but in Frankfurt, Germany’s most international city!
 40plus years after its founding, (RheinMain Geburtstagsbeitrag) bithe English Theatre Frankfurt (ETF) is a major player in the Rhein-Main region’s cultural scene and a popular meeting point for the Frankfurt society.
-Society starlets, financial elite, expats, lovers of the English language, musical fans, and schools with their highly diverse students (ETF Education) Not sure what / where this is.
-If you don’t know either, take out. )) make up the English Theatre’s crowd.
+Society starlets, financial elite, expats, lovers of the English language, musical fans, and schools with their highly diverse students (ETF Education) make up the English Theatre’s crowd.
 Each year more than 70.000 visitors enjoy ta mix of theatrical classics, relevant plays, witty comedies and musicals – West End quality in the midst of Mainhattan.

 The theatre’s cozy James bar makes a visit to the ETF an all-round experience – not only for theatre goers.
 All guests are welcome to mix and mingle before and after the performances, meet the cast members for a glass of wine or enjoy one of the many special events the ETF offers, next to its theatre productions.
 Therefore, it is a perfect meeting point that makes networking in the Rhine-Main-Region easy.